1) Decide what you are going to say.

 3) Decide how you are going to say it.

+We need to engage the mind and the heart.
 People have different learning styles which we must try to appeal to.
 When using multiple mediums, all must complement the one main idea.

 When an audience gets confused by mixed messages, they disengage.